Header image courtesy of TinyDoz (via Shutterstock)

 The last thing you want to do during this period is to accidentally offend or aggravate a spirit—the Chinese believe that at best this will bring about some bad luck, or even an angry soul following you home or bodily possession at worst!
 Here are ten things you should definitely not do for this month.

 Here is a more detailed list of taboos and things to avoid during the Hungry Ghost Festival.

-As much as the idea of ravenous—and potentially easily ticked off—ghosts wandering the world for a full month may sound terrifying, it is important to remember that this festival is very much rooted in the idea of love and remembrance.
-Asian cultures celebrate this festival out of a deep love and concern for their deceased family members, and as long as you go through the month with a sense of respect, we’re sure no supernatural harm will befall you!
+As much as the idea of ravenous—and potentially angry—ghosts wandering the world for a full month may sound terrifying, it is important to remember that this festival is very much rooted in the idea of love and remembrance.
+Asian cultures celebrate this festival out of deep love and concern for their deceased family members, and as long as you go through the month with a sense of respect, we’re sure no supernatural harm will befall you!